Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 Pros:

-- Offline capability is valuable in areas with inconsistent internet
+- Offline capability is valuable in areas with spotty internet

 - Vector editing is more capable than Canva's